ssh client alternatives

 We use ssh as a connectivity tool.
 Here are some ssh clients.

 If your machine is a linux machine ssh is very likely already installed as a command-line utility.
-The same for Mac systems.
-Go to these systems' respective command shells (Mac calls it the terminal) where you have a command line.
+The same for Mac systems, plus later Windows10 versions and beyond.
+Go to these systems' respective command shells (Mac calls it the terminal, Windows calls it the command box) where you have a command line.
 The command to give is "ssh" (to be used with various suitable arguments and options).
-The graphical ssh client PuTTY, most commonly used on Windows systems and described below, can just as well be installed and used on a linux system if desired.
+These are non-graphical command line tools.

 There are also graphical versions, front-ends to the same underlying ssh protocol.
 A popular and longstanding one is PuTTY.
 It can be installed cross-platform.
 There are also a few others.
 Among them I've used MobaXterm and BitVise, which are good.
 Here is some description of using such clients.